projectara/greybus-spec/source/hardware_model.rst

 section<hardware-model-wake>`; once an Interface is in the :ref:`ENUMERATED Lifecycle State
 <hardware-model-lifecycle-enumerated>` and upon successful completion
-of the :ref:`Greybus SVC TimeSync Wake-Detect Pins Acquire Operation
+of the :ref:`Greybus SVC TimeSync Wake Pins Acquire Operation
-<svc-timesync-wake-detect-pins-acquire>` the interpretation of the
+<svc-timesync-wake-pins-acquire>` the interpretation of the
-WAKE signal is re-defined as a TimeSync signal until successful completion of the :ref:`Greybus SVC TimeSync Wake-Detect Pins Release Operation <svc-timesync-wake-detect-pins-release>`.
+WAKE signal is re-defined as a TimeSync signal until successful completion of the :ref:`Greybus SVC TimeSync Wake Pins Release Operation <svc-timesync-wake-pins-release>`.

-During the period between successful completion of a :ref:`TimeSync Wake-Detect Pins Acquire Operation
-<svc-timesync-wake-detect-pins-acquire>` and completion of a
-:ref:`Greybus SVC TimeSync Wake-Detect Pins Release Operation
-<svc-timesync-wake-detect-pins-release>` the SVC may toggle
-WAKE_ASSERTED and WAKE_DEASSERTED to an Interface Block to indicate a :ref:`Greybus SVC TimeSync Pulse <glossary-timesync-pulse>` event.
+During the period between successful completion of a :ref:`TimeSync Wake Pins Acquire Operation <svc-timesync-wake-pins-acquire>` and completion of a :ref:`Greybus SVC TimeSync Wake Pins Release Operation <svc-timesync-wake-pins-release>` the SVC may toggle WAKE_ASSERTED and WAKE_DEASSERTED to an Interface Block to indicate a :ref:`Greybus SVC TimeSync Pulse <glossary-timesync-pulse>` event.
 The SVC is required to ensure the duration of the WAKE_ASSERTED signal is